juanpeter/juanpeter/README.md

 # Hi there, welcome to my Github ☕ #

 ## As you may already know, I'm João Pedro [1] ##
-I'm a web developer stationed in João Pessoa, Paraiba, Brazil (for now).
+I'm a System Engineer currently living in the Tampa Bay Area, FL.

 During my bachelor's in digital media communications, I got called out by my programming professor, who said, and I quote: